PunteroRed/PunteroRed/README.md

 Remember, in the open-source world, every byte counts (yes, pun intended).

-### List of GitHub users that are part of the PunterRed community:
+### List of GitHub users that are part of the PunteroRed community:
 [SpladePanel](https://github.com/abdelmjid-saber/SpladePanel)